Learn About 401(k) Vesting and What it Means for You

-When you put money in your 401(k) plan, what you put in is yours.
-What your company puts in could be yours only if you stay employed there a required amount of time.
+When you put money into your 401(k) plan, the money is yours.
+What your company puts in could be yours only if you stay employed there the required amount of time.
 The schedule that determines what you get depending on how long you stay is called a vesting schedule.
 401(k) vesting, or what is called your “vested balance”, refers to how much of your 401(k) balance goes with you if you leave the company.

 Vesting is also used to determine how much you can borrow if you take a 401(k) loan, as you can only borrow from your vested balance.
 Here's how 401(k) vesting works.